Rubus chamaemorus L.

 Best Time to Search

 Although Rubus chamaemorus can be identified at any time during the growing season, the best time to search is from June through August when either flowers or fruits may be present.

 Conservation Efforts in Minnesota

 All known R. chamaemorus sites occur on publicly owned land, chiefly within the Superior National Forest.
 Two of these sites are in the Boundary Waters Canoe Area Wilderness, a federally designated wilderness area that is protected from incompatible human activities.
-The other known sites are on lands that include timber management, and they will require extra consideration to protect this rare plant.
+The other known sites are on lands that are subjected to timber management and will require extra consideration to protect this rare plant.

 Agren, J. 1988.
 Sexual differences in biomass and nutrient allocation in the dioecious Rubus chamaemorus.
 Ecology 69:962-973.

 Korpelainen, H. 1994.
 Sex ratios and resource allocation among sexually reproducing plants of Rubus chamaemorus.
 Annals of Botany 74:627-632.